 Emissions and Trends

-Methane (CH4) emissions in the United States decreased by 8% between 1990 and 2011.
+Methane (CH4) emissions in the United States decreased by almost 11% between 1990 and 2012.
 During this time period, emissions increased from sources associated with agricultural activities, while emissions decreased from sources associated with the exploration and production of natural gas and petroleum products.

 Reducing Methane Emissions